Meta Pixel

 Unsecured Loans Piling Up?
 Here's Your EMI Rescue Plan

-That interest rate is exactly why this kind of debt becomes unmanageable so fast.
-A missed EMI doesn't just add a late fee it compounds.
-Penal interest stacks on top of regular interest, and within a few months, a borrower can be paying more in charges than in principal.
-If you're juggling two or three such loans at once, the compounding effect multiplies, and the total outstanding can balloon well past what you originally borrowed.
+Because there's no asset backing this kind of credit, lenders price in the extra risk through interest.
+Rates typically range anywhere from 12% to 42% annually, depending on your credit profile and the lender.
+That gap matters more than it sounds a missed EMI on a high-interest loan doesn't just add a late fee, it compounds.
+Penal interest stacks on top of regular interest, and within a few months a borrower can end up paying more in charges than in principal.
+Juggle two or three such loans at once, and that compounding effect multiplies fast.

 - You're using one loan to pay the EMI on another